Text consolidated by Valsts valodas centrs (State

 free port up to the taxation period (inclusive) for which the

-by the Free Port of Ventspils;
+capital company licensed by the Free Port of Ventspils;

 b) the amount of all estimated wage costs of a zone capital

-inclusive) for which the calculation is made;
+(not inclusive) for which the calculation is made;

 8) zone authority - the Liepāja Special Economic Zone

-Authority, the Rēzekne Special Economic Zone Authority and the
+Authority, the Rēzekne Special Economic Zone Authority, and the

 Latgale Special Economic Zone Authority;